 Sales and liability

 Artists earn 80 percent of the sales of exhibited work, multiples and those commissioned in the 12-week show.
 Unsold works are returned after the exhibit closes.
 Artists may be invited to take part in Art Ability’s ongoing sales and exhibition programs.
 A consignment agreement would then be sent for artist approval.
 For work sold during Art Ability’s ongoing sales and exhibition programs, artists receive 60 percent of the sales.
 All payments are made by check in U.S. dollars after the close of the exhibition.
 By applying to this exhibition, permission is granted to allow Bryn Mawr Rehab Hospital (BMRH) to photograph, publicize and reproduce the works submitted for the show, in whole or in part, for various types of publicity, educational or public relations purposes or otherwise for the hospital’s benefit.
 This right is perpetual and non-royalty bearing.

 Review and notification

-Review of submissions will be conducted by a jury of art professionals and the exhibition curator.
+Review of online submissions will be conducted by a jury of art professionals and the exhibition curator.
 Artists whose work is accepted will be asked to send actual work at the expense of Art Ability or, if more convenient, to personally deliver the work to our Malvern location, by appointment.
 We reserve the right to final selection for the exhibition upon arrival of the work.
 More shipping details will be mailed to accepted artists.
-Artists will be notified of preliminary acceptance in August 2018.
+Artists will be notified of preliminary acceptance in August 2020.
 Artists whose work has not been selected will also be notified by email.